fashka24/wined/README.md

 # Wined

 Wined is an ed-inspired text editor.
-It is cross-platform and requires no dependencies. <p>
+It is cross-platform and requires no dependencies, it also has spell checking and syntax highlighting. <p>
 [go to docs](https://github.com/fashka24/wined/tree/master/docs)

 ## Get started